Flock House virus: Genome

 Flock House virus is a small, non-enveloped, icosahedral T=3 insect virus containing a bipartite positive sense ssRNA genome comprising two genes: RNA1 (3.1kb) an RNA2 (1.4kb).
 RNA1 encodes the RNA-dependent RNA polymerase and also contains a frame-shifted subgenomic RNA 3 (369 nts) that encodes protein B2, responsible for inhibition of RNAi pathways.
 RNA2 encodes the capsid precursor, alpha, of which 180 copies form the viral capsid of FHV.
 Upon maturation, alpha undergoes an autocatalytic cleavage in its C-terminus to form beta, forming the main structural capsid component, and gamma, a short hydrophobic peptide required for endosome penetration that remains associated with the viral capsid.
 Virus-Like-Particles (VLPs) of FHV spontaneously form in S. frugiperda cell lines (e.g. Sf21) when RNA2 is expressed from a baculovirus vector and package cellular RNAs.

 Range

 FHV was originally isolated from New Zealand grass grubs (Costelytra zealandica) in the former Flock House agricultural facility in Bulls, Ragnitikei, New Zealand.
 Isolates were passaged in Drosophila cells in culture, which were subsequently shown to exhibit cell-death (cytopathic effect).
 FHV can also infect live flies.
 FHV has been shown to infect medically important genera of insects: mosquitos, e.g. Anopheles gambiae; the tsetse fly; and the Chagas vector, Rhodnius prolixus Stal.
 Infection of these organisms by FHV has been demonstrated to have similar characteristics in terms of viral titre, virus dissemination and mortality as has been shown for fruit fly infections.

-Capsid structure

-The structure and biophysical properties of authentic virions of FHV and of virus-like-particles (VLPs) have been extensively studied.

-Other studies

-FHV has provided a model system for the study of the emergence and evolution of defective-interfering RNAs (DI-RNAs).